 - 1. A copy of the recital recording. - 2.
-A paper with grade of B or higher from a TU graduate history and literature with course. - 3.
+A paper or research poster with a grade of B or higher from a TU graduate Music History & Culture course. - 3.
 A representative sample of analytical work from a graduate-level music theory course.